umappp

 By default, this is set to false

 as the increase in the number of threads is usually not cost-effective for layout optimization.
 Specifically, while CPU usage scales with the number of threads, the time spent does not decrease by the same factor.
 We also expect that the number of available CPUs is at least equal to the requested number of threads, otherwise contention will greatly degrade performance.
-Nonetheless, users can enable parallel optimization if cost is no issue - usually a higher number of threads (above 4) is required to see a reduction in time.
+Nonetheless, users can enable parallel optimization if cost is no issue - usually a higher number of threads (above 4) is required to see a significant speed-up.

 If the UMAPPP_NO_PARALLEL_OPTIMIZATION